U.S. Entry Visa Sticker/Stamp Requirements

 • Family members’ backgrounds in terms of birthplace, employment, academics, immigration history, and/or travel records.

-• Inclusion in current U.S. law enforcement targeted programs, often linked to country of citizenship/residence.
+• Inclusion in current U.S. law enforcement targeted programs, often linked to the country of citizenship/residence.

 • Current geopolitical situations.